 GSSWT wants to recognize the achievements of girls and adults earning their religious awards.
-When a girl earns any type of religious award please encourage the volunteer leader or parent to complete the Religious Award Report Form.
-These forms are turned in to the Resource Center.
+When a girl earns any type of religious award please encourage the volunteer leader or parent to complete a Religious Award Report form.

 What is Girl Scout Sunday/Girl Scout Sabbath?